I haven't been to Sarawak (yet). Also, I don't know all that much about where to stay, only about what to do...

 Sutera creams every last ringgit off tourists, which is quite unfortunate as I believe Sabah Parks decided to give them a monopoly on lodging in its parks.
 Various factors combine to make a one-night climb of Kinabalu significantly more expensive an undertaking than a 10-day trek is for me here in Australia.

-But it's still a must-do. over 6 years ago
+But it's still a must-do. almost 7 years ago

 Yup it is possible to do Kinabalu in a day; we met a Swedish couple at Uncle Tan's who did it, and on the way down from the mountain we met a couple of guys who were also doing the climb to the summit and back that very day.
 You do have to get a guide though (we thought that was stupid as well as the trail is very obvious, and there are plenty of people and porters going up and down who you can consult if you do lose your way.
 I don't see how that could happen though.)
 You can always team up with other people if you want to and split the cost of the guide; the guys at the counter can help with that.